 Every January, churches across the country scramble to figure out who needs a 1099.
-Some churches send them to everyone they paid.
+Some send them to everyone they paid.
 Others send them to no one.
 Most are somewhere in between, operating on instinct rather than policy.
-Here is what the rules actually say.
+That scramble just got a little different -- because the rules changed.

 What a 1099-NEC Is and When It's Required